adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 to the largest lookup.
 Keep adding it to more lookups until your font will build.

-Note that since the Extension lookup types were added in OpenType specification v1.3, they will not be recognized by all OpenType layout parsers.
+(Note: Extension lookup types were added in OpenType specification v1.3).

 (See also §[8.a](#8.a) for how to specify the entire `aalt` feature be made with the Extension lookup type.)